mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 # Overclocking test with an ili9488 display

 Goal was to find out, which is the maximum frequency the ili9488 display works stable.
-Overclocking and PIO SPI with Earle Philhower's RP2040 board package allows to test several SPI frequencies.
+Overclocking and PIO SPI with Earle Philhower's RP2040 board package and TFT_eSPI allows to test several SPI frequencies.

 |                        |         |        |          |        |        |        |          |     |
 | :--------------------- | ------: | -----: | -------: | -----: | -----: | -----: | -------: | :-: |